senofi/documentation/docs/source/iac-jenkins.rst

 Credentials
 -----------

-The following are the credential types used.
-The steps to create and configure detailed further in the document.
+The following are the listed credentials are required to create in Jenkins.
+Refer to example of username and password kind and secret text type to provision the three credentials in Jenkins.

 +----+------------+-----------------+---------------------------------+
 | No | Purpose    | **Cred Type**   | **Description**                 |